Time to Compile is a collaboration between Catie Cuan and The RAD Lab.

 More here – www.catiecuan.com

-About the RAD Lab: The RAD Lab was founded in 2013 by Amy LaViers who continues to manage the group as an assistant professor in mechanical engineering.
+About the RAD Lab: The RAD Lab was founded in 2013 by Amy LaViers, an assistant professor in mechanical engineering.
 Amy has a CMA from the Laban/Bartenieff Institute of Movement Studies, a PhD and MS in Electrical and Computer Engineering from Georgia Tech and a BSE in Mechanical and Aerospace Engineering and a Certificate in Dance from Princeton University.
 She became a roboticist as soon as she realized that roboticists ask the same questions as dancers: “how should we move through space?”
 Her lab’s focus is on the design of embodied abstractions for high-level control of automated systems.
 Choreography and taxonomies like the Laban/Bartenieff Movement System allow the lab to study explicit strategies of embodiment and human movement creation to this end.
 The lab has received funding from the National Science Foundation (NSF), DARPA, the Commonwealth Center for Advanced Manufacturing, NIST, the Jefferson Trust, the University of Virginia, and the University of Illinois.
-It has produced ten academic publications as well as many more workshop and university presentations since its founding.
-Current members include Ishaan Pakrasi and Novoneel Chakraborty who co-created the technology driving Time to Compile and in doing so are co-choreographers.
-Other lab members are Umer Huzaifa, Madison Heimerdinger, Alexander Zurawski, and Jamie Sergey.
+Lab member Ishaan Pakrasi has worked extensively on Time to Compile in conjunction with a master's thesis on designing character traits in mobile robots.
+Other lab members, especially Novoneel Chakraborty and Erin Berl, have also supported the project.

 More here – http://radlab.mechse.illinois.edu